Fighting for Sexual Abuse Victims – It’s Never Too Late to Get Justice!

 Common myths include:

 - A victim could have prevented sexual violence if he or she did not leave home: As already mentioned, an attack has nothing to do with location.
-Many victims have experienced assaults in their own homes.
-In fact, even if someone goes into another person’s house, this should not be construed as an invitation or consent to engage in sexual activity.
+Many victims have been assaulted in their own homes or the homes of close friends.

-- To prove sexual assault, a victim must exhibit hysteria: It is wrong to assume that simply because someone is quiet, he or she could not possibly be a victim of sexual assault.
-Different people react differently to sexual violence.
+- To prove sexual assault, a victim must exhibit hysteria: It is wrong to assume that simply because someone is quiet, they could not possibly be a victim of sexual assault.
+Sexual violence may have a range of effects on a victim’s mental health, and each person will respond in their own way.
 Silence does not invalidate or disprove a person’s experience of abuse.

-- For a sexual assault to be credible, it must be reported immediately to the authorities: The time it takes for a victim to file a report does not correlate to the validity or authenticity of his or her sexual assault claim.
+- If a sexual assault was not immediately reported to authorities, later charges are inherently not credible: The time it takes for a victim to file a report does not correlate to the validity or authenticity of his or her sexual assault claim.
 Many victims, in fact, choose not to report the attack because of trauma, fear of retaliation, or worry that they may lose their jobs.

-There are also parties that may be held liable in a sexual violence case other than just the perpetrator(s).
-In many cases, the offender works for the same company as the victim or is a student at the same university.
-Certain rules and limitations apply when determining whether an office or a school can be held accountable for a sexual assault complaint.
-This is why it is best to seek advice from your sexual assault attorney in Washington DC, Maryland, or Virginia.
+Aside from their attacker, other parties may be held liable in a sexual violence case.
+In some cases, the offender works for the same company as the victim or is a student at the same university.
+Sometimes, a company, organization, or institution acted or failed to act in a way that allowed the abuse to take place.
+If authority figures ignored reports or failed to appropriately respond to them, they could be liable.
+Certain rules and limitations apply when determining whether persons, companies, or organizations other than the attacker can be held accountable for damages caused by a sexual assault.
+This is why it is important to seek advice from your sexual assault attorney in Washington DC, Maryland, or Virginia.

-There will be some difficulty in establishing your employer’s liability if the offender is an employee or a customer, or if they are not your immediate supervisor.
+There will be some difficulty in establishing your employer’s liability if the offender is a colleague or a customer, or if they are not your immediate supervisor.
 However, this doesn’t mean that your employer cannot be held responsible for negligence.
-Once it is proven that your employer had complete knowledge of the harassment or assault but failed to take necessary action, they will be facing serious legal consequences.
+If it can be proven that your employer knew or should have known of the harassment or assault but failed to take necessary action, they may face serious legal consequences.

 An Academic Institution’s Responsibility for Sexual Assault

-According to the Education Amendments of 1972, specifically under Title IX, sexual discriminations are prohibited on an educational program that is a recipient of federal funding.
-This sexual discrimination encompasses harassment, rape, and sexual assault.
+According to the Education Amendments of 1972, specifically under Title IX, sexual discrimination is prohibited in any educational program that is a recipient of federal funding.
+This statute encompasses harassment, rape, and sexual assault.

-The following are some of the highlights of the ruling:
+The following are some of the highlights of the law:

-- To qualify as discrimination, the harassment must be serious and persistent so that it already affects the victim’s education.
+- To qualify as discrimination, the assault must be serious and persistent so that it already affects the victim’s education.

 - A college or university determined to possess authority over the offender and the location of the offense will be held liable.

-- There is a Supreme Court ruling that holds an academic institution responsible if it is proven that the school failed to respond necessarily and responsibly to the complaint.
+- Supreme Court precedent holds an academic institution responsible if it is proven that the school failed to respond necessarily and responsibly to the complaint.

 - Furthermore, the Supreme Court requires a college or university that is the recipient of federal funding to pay compensation to the student-victim if there is an established proof of the school’s negligence and indifference.